-An evaluation of PSN, funded by the National Institute of Justice and conducted by Michigan State University (MSU) found that:
+An evaluation of PSN, funded by the National Institute of Justice and conducted by Michigan State University (MSU),1 found that:

-- A statistical analysis of PSN target cities indicated a 4.1 percent decline in violent crime compared to 0.9 percent decline in non-target cities. - Of the PSN sites for which case studies were conducted, 8 out of 10 experienced statistically significant reductions in violent crime, ranging from 2 percent to 42 percent.
+- PSN target cities achieved a 4.1 percent decline in violent crime compared to 0.9 percent decline in non-target cities. - Of the PSN sites for which case studies were conducted, 8 out of 10 experienced statistically significant reductions in violent crime, ranging from 2 percent to 42 percent.

-In addition, the evaluation suggested that key factors for success included USAO's leadership, cross-agency buy-in, and the flexibility of the program to adjust to the realities of individual jurisdictions.
+In addition, the evaluation suggested that key factors for success included USAO leadership, cross-agency buy-in, and the flexibility of the program to adjust to the realities of individual jurisdictions.